jeffbarish/jeffbarish.github.io/README.md

 | HiFiBerry Steel Case Pi4| $30 |
 | **TOTAL** | **$288** |

 The DAC2 Pro has phono connectors and a headphone jack for the audio outputs.
 Connect one of them to your preamp or powered loudspeakers.
-Use the two USB 2 ports for your keyboard and mouse and one of the USB 3 ports for the CD drive.
+Use the two USB 2 ports for your keyboard and mouse, one of the USB 3 ports for the CD drive, and the other for the SSD.
 Connect your monitor to a micro HDMI port and your power supply to the USB-C port.

 I run Wax on Raspberry Pi OS.
 You need to change the boot configuration to enable the DAC2 Pro HAT.
 Go to /boot/firmware and edit config.txt.
 You need to make three changes to the file: